joyce-chen/persona5-negotiation/royal.md

 </table>
 <table class="X">
 	<tr>
-		<th colspan="5">What if I was a "human"?
+		<th colspan="5">What if I was a human?
 Then, what you're doing...
 Well, it'd be a criminal act!</th>
 	</tr>
 	<tr>
 		<td></td>